solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

 ### Create a database on the Flexible Server

-In this section, we'll create a new database named `inventory` on the Flexible Server instance using the Azure CLI `az postgres flexible-server db create` command.
+In this section, we will create a new database named `inventory` on the Flexible Server instance using the Azure CLI `az postgres flexible-server db create` command.

 1. Retrieve the existing server name from the [Azure Portal](https://portal.azure.com) by navigating to the Flexible Server resource.
 The server name is displayed on the Overview page or in the header of the resource page.
 Do not include `.postgres.database.azure.com` in the server name.
 Also make note of the resource group name.